Erich Kästner (World War I veteran)

 Erich Kästner (10 March 1900 – 1 January 2008) was the last documented World War I veteran who fought for the German Empire (including all nationalities and ethnic groups) and the last who was born in Germany.
 Consequently he was the last Central Powers combatant of the Western Front.
 He was also the second oldest man in Germany.
 However, he was not the last veteran living in Germany.
 Franz Künstler was an ethnic German who was born in and fought for the Austro-Hungarian Empire, migrating to Germany in 1946 and subsequently becoming a German citizen.

 Born in Leipzig-Schönefeld in 1900, Kästner joined the German Army in July 1918, in the "Sonder-Bataillon Hauck", and served on the Western Front in Flanders.
-He rejoined the military in 1939 and during the Second World War was a Major serving as ground support for the Luftwaffe, mostly in France.
+He rejoined the military in 1939 and during the Second World War as a major serving as ground support for the Luftwaffe, mostly in France.
 He died on New Year's Day 2008.